The History of the First Video Games is... Complicated

 Thanks to Pong, Atari became a household name across the United States, and their video game console a staple item in many homes.

-Throughout the years we have witnessed a stunning growth in the gaming industry, as it has grown leaps and bounds over the course of these few short decades.
-Of course, there have been setbacks, as there is with anything.
+Throughout the years we have witnessed a stunning growth in the gaming industry, as it has grown leaps and bounds over the course of these few short decades, despite several setbacks, as there are with anything.

 What this means is that the gaming industry has catapulted past other sectors in the entertainment industry, surpassing Hollywood and its other entertainment competitors.